 FINRA has direct regulatory authority over member broker-dealers, as well as some corollary influence over captive investment advisers.
-FINRA has voiced views that, when considered together, address reasonable fees, illiquid products and clients' best interests.
+In addition to overseeing its members' compliance with Regulation BI noted above, FINRA has also previously voiced views that, when considered together, address reasonable fees, illiquid products and clients' best interests.

-It is generally inconsistent with just and equitable principles of trade - and therefore a violation of Rule 2110 - to place a customer in an account with a fee structure that reasonably can be expected to result in a greater cost than an alternative account offered by the member that provides the same services and benefits to the customer.4
+It is generally inconsistent with just and equitable principles of trade - and therefore a violation of Rule 2110 - to place a customer in an account with a fee structure that reasonably can be expected to result in a greater cost than an alternative account offered by the member that provides the same services and benefits to the customer.

-Other areas of priority in 2016 will include...firms' monitoring of excessive concentrations and recommendations, particularly regarding complex, speculative or illiquid products.5
+Other areas of priority in 2016 will include...firms' monitoring of excessive concentrations and recommendations, particularly regarding complex, speculative or illiquid products.

 Firms must consider the overall needs and objectives of the customer when determining the benefits of a fee-based account....
-[S]taff does expect members to ensure that advisory products and services are appropriate in nature for a customer and that charges for such services are reasonable.6
+[S]taff does expect members to ensure that advisory products and services are appropriate in nature for a customer and that charges for such services are reasonable.